Licensure for dental students

 How to get your initial dental license

-Each state dental board sets the clinical licensure requirements for its state.
-While many require clinical examinations, some states accept additional pathways to licensure, including completion of a postgraduate year residency program (PGY1), passage of an objective structured clinical examination (DLOSCE or OSCE administered by NDEB) or completion of a portfolio exam (2014 California Portfolio Exam).
+Each state dental board sets the clinical assessment requirements for its state.
+Many states accept multiple pathways to licensure that may include completion of a post-graduate year residency program (PGY-1), passage of an objective structured clinical examination (DLOSCE administered by JCNDE or OSCE administered by NDEB), completion of a portfolio exam (2014 California Portfolio Exam), or passage of a hands-on clinical assessment administered by one of the following three testing agencies:

 CDCA-WREB-CITA (formerly the Commission for Dental Competency Assessments (CDCA), the Western Regional Examining Board (WREB), The Council of Interstate Testing Agencies (CITA))